samie-ya/AirBnB_clone/README.md

 <p>{'number': 89, 'name': 'My First Model', '__class__': 'BaseModel', 'updated_at': '2017-09-28T21:05:54.119572', 'id': 'b6a6e15c-c67d-4312-9a75-9d084935e579', 'created_at': '2017-09-28T21:05:54.119427'}</p>
 <hr />
 <p>BaseModel also handles "kwargs"</p>
-<p>Th args will not be used but when kwargs is given it will return the changes made by to\_dict function to their original __dict__ version.
+<p>The args will not be used but when kwargs is given it will return the changes made by to_dict function to their original __dict__ version.
 This means __class__ will be removed, the datetimes will be converted to tehir datetime format.</p>
 <p>Let us use the above example</p>
 <p>new_model = BaseModel(mymodeljson)</p>
 <p>print(new_model)</p>